Stall (fluid dynamics): Warning and safety devices

 Stall warning systems often involve inputs from a broad range of sensors and systems to include a dedicated angle of attack sensor.

 Blockage, damage, or inoperation of stall and angle of attack (AOA) probes can lead to unreliability of the stall warning and cause the stick pusher, overspeed warning, autopilot, and yaw damper to malfunction.

 If a forward canard is used for pitch control, rather than an aft tail, the canard is designed to meet the airflow at a slightly greater angle of attack than the wing.
 Therefore, when the aircraft pitch increases abnormally, the canard will usually stall first, causing the nose to drop and so preventing the wing from reaching its critical AOA.
 Thus, the risk of main-wing stalling is greatly reduced.
 However, if the main wing stalls, recovery becomes difficult, as the canard is more deeply stalled, and angle of attack increases rapidly.

 If an aft tail is used, the wing is designed to stall before the tail.
 In this case, the wing can be flown at higher lift coefficient (closer to stall) to produce more overall lift.

 Most military combat aircraft have an angle of attack indicator among the pilot's instruments, which lets the pilot know precisely how close to the stall point the aircraft is.
 Modern airliner instrumentation may also measure angle of attack, although this information may not be directly displayed on the pilot's display, instead driving a stall warning indicator or giving performance information to the flight computer (for fly-by-wire systems).

 Flight beyond the stall

 As a wing stalls, aileron effectiveness is reduced, rendering the plane difficult to control and increasing the risk of a spin.
 Post stall, steady flight beyond the stalling angle (where the coefficient of lift is largest) requires engine thrust to replace lift, as well as alternative controls to replace the loss of effectiveness of the ailerons.
-For high-powered aircraft, the loss of lift (and increase in drag) beyond the stall angle is less of a problem than maintaining control.
-Some aircraft may be subject to post-stall gyration (e.g. the F-4) or susceptible to entering a flat-spin (e.g. F-14).
-Control beyond stall can be provided by reaction control systems (e.g. NF-104A), vectored thrust, as well as a rolling stabilator (or taileron).
-The enhanced manoeuvering capability by flights at very high angles of attack can provide a tactical advantage for military fighters such as the F-22 Raptor.
 Short-term stalls at 90–120° (e.g. Pugachev's cobra) are sometimes performed at airshows.
 The highest angle of attack in sustained flight so far demonstrated was 70° in the X-31 at the Dryden Flight Research Center.
 Sustained post-stall flight is a type of supermaneuverability.